Why OpenRouter is on this page

 | crew-main / orchestrator / judge | Groq Llama 3.3 70B, Grok 4.1 Fast | Direct API | Usually same as chat brain | Coordinator roles are often cheap chat brains unless escalated. |

-| Local / private lane | Ollama Llama 3.1 8B | Direct API or local OpenCode lane | Ollama Qwen 2.5 Coder 7B, Ollama Llama 3.1 8B | Useful when privacy, offline use, or near-zero cost matters more than raw quality. |
+| Local / private lane | Ollama Llama 3.1 8B | crew-cli or local OpenCode lane | Ollama Qwen 2.5 Coder 7B, Ollama Llama 3.1 8B | Useful when privacy, offline use, or near-zero cost matters more than raw quality. crew-cli gives local models the full 45+ tool system. |

 A model like Claude Opus 4.6 or GPT-5.4 behind a Direct API call can only generate text.
 Route it through a CLI engine and it can read files, run tests, edit code, and use 45+ built-in tools.
 Execution mode matters as much as model choice.